giellalt/lang-fit/fit.md

 In addition, each lexicon also points to comparative and superlative sublexica.

+* a1: pointing to x1, even syllable adjectives; kova, iso
+* a1_ta: as a1 plus plural partitive -ta: paksuita

 ### Unassigned

 **LEXICON ax** pointing to **a1**.
 It is for adjectives that have still not been classified.